Skip to main content

 About Iténez

 Iténez is a vast departmental protected area spanning approximately 1,389,025 hectares in the northeastern corner of Bolivia's Beni Department, straddling the municipalities of Magdalena and Baures in Iténez Province.
-Situated along the international border with Brazil, the area encompasses a mosaic of Amazonian forests, flooded savannas, and riverine ecosystems centered on the Iténez (Guaporé) River and its tributaries.
-Designated as an Integrated Management Natural Area, Iténez balances biodiversity conservation with sustainable resource use by the approximately 700 indigenous and peasant families who inhabit fourteen communities within its boundaries.
+[1] Situated along the international border with Brazil, the area encompasses a mosaic of Amazonian forests, flooded savannas, and riverine ecosystems centred on the Iténez (Guaporé) River and its tributaries.
+Designated as an Integrated Management Natural Area by Prefectural Resolution No. 47/03 on 8 April 2003, Iténez balances biodiversity conservation with sustainable resource use by approximately 3,550 inhabitants across fourteen indigenous and peasant communities within its boundaries.
 The protected area forms a critical component of the Iténez-Mamoré binational corridor, connecting Bolivian and Brazilian conservation units along one of the most ecologically significant river systems in the southwestern Amazon.
+[2]

 Wildlife Ecosystems

-Iténez supports extraordinary faunal diversity with 714 documented species including 74 mammals, 360 birds, 45 reptiles, 42 amphibians, and 192 fish species.
-The Iténez River watershed is considered the most important refuge for the Bolivian river dolphin (Inia boliviensis), an endemic species found nowhere outside Bolivia's river systems.
-Giant river otters (Pteronura brasiliensis) maintain healthy populations along the main river channels and oxbow lakes, representing one of the species' last viable strongholds in South America.
-The area's waterways also harbor endangered black caimans (Melanosuchus niger) and giant river turtles (Podocnemis expansa), while the surrounding forests shelter jaguars, tapirs, giant anteaters, and several primate species.
+Iténez supports extraordinary faunal diversity with 714 documented species, including 74 mammals, 360 birds, 45 reptiles, 42 amphibians, and 192 fish species recorded within the protected area.
+[1] The Iténez River watershed is one of the most important refuges for the Bolivian river dolphin (Inia boliviensis), a species isolated in the upper Madeira River basin above the Teotônio rapids and found nowhere outside the rivers of the Bolivian Amazon.
+[2] Giant river otters (Pteronura brasiliensis) maintain healthy populations along the main river channels and oxbow lakes, while the waterways also harbour endangered black caimans (Melanosuchus niger) and giant river turtles (Podocnemis expansa).
+The surrounding forests shelter jaguars, tapirs, giant anteaters, and several primate species.
 The avifauna is particularly rich, with species ranging from hyacinth macaws and harpy eagles to vast flocks of wading birds that congregate on the seasonal floodplains.

 Flora Ecosystems